Lionel G. Hausman, D.P.M.

 If the bones in your big toe move out of alignment, you might develop a bunion.
 Without proper treatment, a bunion can grow bigger, preventing you from walking, running, or participating in other physical activities.
-At his eponymous practice in the Gramercy area of Manhattan, New York City, board-certified podiatrist, Lionel G. Hausman, DPM, has years of experience diagnosing and treating bunions.
+At his eponymous practice in 3rd Avenue, New York City, board-certified podiatrist, Lionel G. Hausman, DPM, has years of experience diagnosing and treating bunions.
 If a bunion is interfering with you or a loved one’s quality of life, call the office today or click the online booking tool.

 A bunion is a hard, bony bump that develops on the outside edge of your foot at the base of your big toe.
 It occurs when the bones that make up your metatarsophalangeal (MTP) joint move out of alignment.